-Trans-Adriatic pipeline – soon to start pumping gas into Albanian and Italian sections6.
-April 2020. / SEE Energy News
+Trans-Adriatic pipeline – soon to start pumping gas into Albanian and Italian sections, SEE Energy News

 Trans-Adriatic (TAP) pipeline sections in Albania and then in Italy will get the gas in coming weeks and months, the chairman of TAP Board of Directors Murad Heydarov said.